burkkyy/csci429-project/script.md

 -- begin

 So, what is the Coffman–Graham Algorithm?
-Here’s the full definition, exactly as it appears in the original paper.
+Well, in their paper is written in a way that's hard to understand, but here’s the full definition, exactly as it appears in the original paper.
 >animate algorithm

-For the purposes of this video, we won’t be using this formal definition.
+We won’t be using this formal definition, for now.
 Instead, we’ll step through an example to build an intuitive understanding of how the algorithm works.

+First, lets go back to the same graph we had before.
+> animate same graph as DAGScene

+Why was our schdule not optimal?